millerjl1701/millerjl1701-atop/README.md

 In the Limitations section, list any incompatibilities, known issues, or other warnings.

+Debian 9 testing via travis is currently disabled as atopacctd does not run in containers correctly.
+Testing Debian 9 using vagrant/virtualbox functions correctly.
+This was discussed in: [https://github.com/Atoptool/atop/issues/11](https://github.com/Atoptool/atop/issues/11)

 ## Development

 In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.